nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 ## Help Command
+`help`
+> A help window will appear which directs the user to our UserGuide.md in github

 ## SaveTo Command
-‘saveto ./newFolder’
+`saveto ./newFolder`
-> Save Location UI will show the new path ./newFolder/emeraldo.xml
+> Save Location UI will show the new path ./newFolder/emeraldo.xml <br>
-> New emeraldo.xml will be created at ./newFolder/ when changes is made
+> New emeraldo.xml will be created at ./newFolder/ when changes is made <br>
 > i.e adding new task to emeraldo

 ## MotivateMe Command
+`motivateme`
+> A motivational quote will be generated randomly